Where is New Zealand?

 New Zealand is also situated south of the South Pacific Islands, such as Fiji, Tonga, Vanuatu, the Cook Islands, Samoa, etc. For instance, Auckland is around 3,185km south of Suva, the capital of Fiji.

 New Zealand is also around 5,000km north of Antarctica.

 How big is New Zealand?

-New Zealand’s land mass covers an area of 267,710 square kilometers.
+New Zealand’s landmass covers an area of 267,710 square kilometres.
 Mainland New Zealand is considered as the North Island and South Island, New Zealand’s two largest islands.
 These two islands are separated by a body of water known as the Cook Strait, with its narrowest point being 22km between the two main islands.

 New Zealand is also made up of hundreds of smaller islands, the most well-known populated islands being Stewart Island, the Chatham Islands, Great Barrier Island and Waiheke Island.
 Some Subantarctic islands are also part of the New Zealand territory, such as the Auckland Islands and Campbell Islands.

 Who are the people of New Zealand?

 People from New Zealand are commonly known as New Zealanders.
 The population, which is around 4.6 million, is a mix of European New Zealanders and Maori New Zealanders, as well as other international migrants.

 A quick history of the New Zealand people

 Due to its water locked and remote location, New Zealand was one of the last countries to be found and settled.
 The Maori, a Polynesian culture where their exact origin is still unknown, are said to have been the first to settle in New Zealand during the 1300s.
 However, some say that there were smaller civilizations on New Zealand when the Maori first arrived.